UKPLab/arxiv2024-attribute-or-abstain/README.md

 tensorboard <- Logging
 ```

 You can simply download the data from [here](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/4276.2), unzip it and place it in the same folder as this repository.
+If you want to use a different location, adapt the paths in `config/location/local`

 ### Install requirements
 ```bash